 You should always get independent advice before taking out a loan.

-Reasons to consider a consolidation loan
+Advantages of a consolidation loan

 Used carefully, a consolidation loan can help to put you back in control of your finances.